cimug-org/jCleanCim/README.md

 ## Requirements

-- Java 17 or later — a JRE for the binary distribution, a JDK for the source distribution.
+- **Java 17 or later**: a JRE for the binary distribution, a JDK for the source distribution.
 A 64-bit installation is recommended: it works with both `.eap(x)` and `.qea(x)` project files.
 - Enterprise Architect, at the version matching your project file format.
-- MS Word (optional, English installation) — required only for document generation.
+- MS Word (optional) — required only for document generation.

 Full prerequisites, the project-file-to-Java compatibility matrix, installation steps, bundled dependencies and configuration reference are on the